mesos/logstash/README.md

 # Configuration

 The Logstash framework is configured at the time that the scheduler is started.
+To reconfigure the Logstash framework, you must tear it down and start a new one.

 Each configuration option can be passed in a large number of ways:

 1. Command-line arguments, e.g. `java -jar logstash-mesos-scheduler.jar --logstash.heap-size=64`
 2. Environment variables, e.g. `LOGSTASH_HEAP_SIZE=64 java -jar logstash-mesos-scheduler.jar`